-Every club member has a responsibility for safe-guarding vulnerable people while they are on club premises and any concerns, however small, should be brought to the attention of the safe-guarding (welfare) officer.
+Every club member has a responsibility for safe-guarding vulnerable people while they are on club premises and any concerns, however small, should be brought to the attention of the safe-guarding officer.

-The Welfare Officer for Nottingham Croquet Club is Omied Hallam.
-His contact details are available on the notice board in the pavilion, in the club handbook, from any committee member, and on the CA database.
+The Safeguarding Officer for Nottingham Croquet Club is Jan Draper.
+Her contact details are available on the notice board in the pavilion, in the club handbook, from any committee member, and on the CA database.